-- 4. If you customized your previous docker-compose.yml file (e.g., for SFM ELK containers), make the same changes in your new docker-compose.yml. - 5.
+- 4. If you customized your previous docker-compose.yml file, make the same changes in your new docker-compose.yml. - 5.
 Make any changes in your .env file prescribed by the release notes. - 6.
 Bring up the containers:

 It may take several minutes for the images to be downloaded and the containers to start.